 “It is our right and responsibility to hold those in power accountable, not to serve as foot soldiers for the Democratic Party.”

-have attempted to discredit Occupy Harlem's January 19th protest against Barack Obama as a tone-deaf invasion of Harlem by white Occupy Wall Street protesters.
+A few articles on Democratic Party-friendly blog sites.
+Specifically Daily Kos and In These Times, have attempted to discredit Occupy Harlem's January 19th protest against Barack Obama as a tone-deaf invasion of Harlem by white Occupy Wall Street protesters.
 In fact, the demonstration was called and lead by Occupy Harlem, launched on October 22nd in the Central Harlem community, home of the Apollo Theater.
 (Visit @occupyharlemnow twitter site for media coverage).
 The writers of these stories reveal their ignorance or have selectively ignored a number of relevant facts.

 Co-convener of Occupy Harlem Nellie Bailey organized a protest against Obama in March of 2011 when the President appeared at the upscale Red Rooster Restaurant for a $38,000 plate dinner fundraiser.
 The demonstration was covered by the Amsterdam News, the oldest Black newspaper in the city.
 Bailey was also the organizer of “Obama, Race, Class & Politics,” three critical thinking community forums, in 2008.
 The Harlem series was described as: “Obammania: Post Racial America, Neo-liberalism, War and the Democratic Party Candidates Safeguarding the Strategic Interests of a Crumbling and Broken Empire.
 What are Our Alternative?”
 These events occurred long before the existence of Occupy Wall Street!